-Step beyond Tenerife’s lobster-red sunloungers, lap dancers and best bitter on tap and you’ll find a cultured and civilised island of extraordinary diversity.
+Tenerife, the biggest and best-known Canary Island, receives over 10 million visitors a year, most of whom head straight to the tourist resorts of the south.
+But step beyond the lobster-red sunloungers, lap dancers and best bitter on tap and what you’ll find is a cultured and civilised island of extraordinary diversity.

 This potpourri of experiences includes tropical-forest walks and designer-shop struts; dark forays into volcanic lava; a sexy and sultry Carnaval celebration that’s second only to Rio, and a stash of museums, temples to modern art and creaky old colonial towns.
 But above all else this is an island of drama, and nothing comes more dramatic than the snow-draped Pico del Teide, Spain’s tallest mountain and home to some of the most fabulous hiking in all the country.